Metakira/starter-hugo-academic/content/authors/admin/_index.md

 ---
 I am a Bengaluru based New Media artist, Creative technologist and Computational designer who likes to build cool audiovisual stuff in a variety of domains, but primarily in XR and immersive media, and this website serves as a documentation of my professional work as well as an outlet for personal opinions.
 Please see my [current research statement](https://drive.google.com/file/d/1Soz_x1HDM0kSgqYokWD8f_XxeeeMIdf6/view?usp=sharing) for a full disclosure of my varied interests in the realms of New Media art, Creative Technology and Computational design.

 My hobbies include a variety of things, such as reading books, birdwatching, experimenting with computer music, visiting sites and writing on a variety of topics that I like.

-In case you're interested in more, here's a [linktree.](https://linktr.ee/georgepanicker)